commfish/BSAI_crab_assessments/BBRKC/bbrkc_24s/readme24s.md

 24.0c - 23.0a_ph7 + 1 molt prob time block
 24.0d - 21.1b_ph7 + 1 molt prob time block

+- Folders labeled as "ADJ" related to changing the gmacsbase.tpl to accomidate output for abundance tables

 # Document updates ----------
 SAFE document is in Rmarkdown format.
 Need to work on all tables, etc. see "figures_tables_create_SAFE.R" and "Jie_figures_tables_create_SAFE.R" for creation of figures and tables.
 These also refer to some of Jie's code which is in folder 'BBRKC/code/Jie R code'.